GerlechJen/Cryptocurrencies/README.md

 ## Summary

-To summarize, the crypocurrencies were grouped into 3.
+To summarize, the crypocurrencies were grouped into 4 classes.
+BitTorrent was the best performing cryptocurrency.
+It belonged to class 2 and had a total coin supply of 0.99 and its total coins mined was 1.

 ----